 Day 5.
 Layover day in Paradise, 0 miles

 Lounge around or hop aboard your bicycle and ride to Whitefish Point, where you can visit the Great Lakes Shipwreck Museum.
 The museum memorializes the many shipwrecks that have occurred off Whitefish Point — more than at any other location in Lake Superior — including that of the Edmund Fitzgerald, which, on November 10, 1975, was lost not far from here with her entire crew of 29 men aboard.
 The Whitefish Bay Lighthouse and an Audubon Society designated “Important Bird Area” are also located nearby.
+Another options is a ride to the 50,000-acre Tahquamenon Falls State Park.
+The park's centerpiece is the Tahquamenon River and its waterfalls, which are viewable from multiple accessible overlooks.
+The Upper Falls is one of the largest waterfalls east of the Mississippi River and has a drop of nearly 50 feet, a width of 200 feet and a maximum flow of 50,000 gallons of water per second.

 Day 6.
 Paradise to Sault Ste.
 Marie, 59 miles